Skip to content

 - Women should receive counseling about the risk of dependence before having opioids prescribed for them.

 - Non-pregnant women of childbearing age who are opioid dependent need specific counseling about family planning and the implications of opioid dependence for future pregnancies.

 - Women may be obtaining opioids by taking medications that were prescribed for another person or by obtaining them illegally.
-They may have initially become opioid dependent through prescribed opioids that were taken appropriately and are now obtaining opioids illicitly and/or using not as prescribed.
+They may have initially become opioid dependent through prescribed opioids that were taken appropriately and are now obtaining opioids illicitly and/or not using them as prescribed.

-- Registering with the NC Controlled Substance Reporting System (CSRS) will allow medical providers to access information on opioids being prescribed to patients.
-NC Controlled Substances Reporting System
+- Registering with the NC Controlled Substances Reporting System (CSRS) will allow medical providers to access information on opioids being prescribed to patients.

 - Prescribers treating women of childbearing age for pain issues may want to consider non-opioid alternatives for pain management (both pharmacologic and nonpharmacologic).